nikanique/spring-rest-framework-tutorial/docs/source/GenericControllers.rst

 - **ID**: The type of the model's identifier (e.g., `Long`).
 - **ModelRepository**: The repository interface extending ``JpaRespository`` and ``JpaSpecificationExecutor`` (e.g., `StudentRepository`).

+This controller provides a standard way to list model's records, which can be extended or customized according to specific requirements.
+It includes support for various filtering options to enable flexible querying.

 Example Usage
 ^^^^^^^^^^^^^